dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
-A simple example is the governing body of an area, including all of the legislation and officials,  also the customs and culture of a group of people.
+A simple example is the governing body of an area, including all of the legislation and officials.

-The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.
+The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**, like government/legislation, food and water management, community projects, education, events, charities, environmental protection and more.

 ## Creating Geo-social Layers
 To create geo-social layers, you first must define the geographic boundaries, and then the requirements for an individual to be associated with that location